Scaling out with Azure SQL Database

 You can easily scale out Azure SQL databases using the Elastic Database tools.
 These tools and features let you use the database resources of Azure SQL Database to create solutions for transactional workloads, and especially Software as a Service (SaaS) applications.
 Elastic Database features are composed of the:

 - Elastic Database client library: The client library is a feature that allows you to create and maintain sharded databases.
 See Get started with Elastic Database tools.

 - Elastic Database split-merge tool: moves data between sharded databases.
-This is useful for moving data from a multi-tenant database to a single-tenant database (or vice-versa).
+This tool is useful for moving data from a multi-tenant database to a single-tenant database (or vice-versa).
 See Elastic database Split-Merge tool tutorial.

 - Elastic Database jobs (preview): Use jobs to manage large numbers of Azure SQL databases.
 Easily perform administrative operations such as schema changes, credentials management, reference data updates, performance data collection, or tenant (customer) telemetry collection using jobs.

 - Elastic Database query (preview): Enables you to run a Transact-SQL query that spans multiple databases.
 This enables connection to reporting tools such as Excel, Power BI, Tableau, etc.

 - Elastic transactions: This feature allows you to run transactions that span several databases in Azure SQL Database.
 Elastic database transactions are available for .NET applications using ADO .NET and integrate with the familiar programming experience using the System.Transaction classes.

 The following graphic shows an architecture that includes the Elastic Database features in relation to a collection of databases.

 In this graphic, colors of the database represent schemas.
 Databases with the same color share the same schema.

 - A set of Azure SQL databases is hosted on Azure using sharding architecture.

 - The Elastic Database client library is used to manage a shard set.

 - A subset of the databases is put into an elastic pool.
 (See What is a pool?).

 - An Elastic Database job runs scheduled or ad hoc T-SQL scripts against all databases.